Skip to sign in Skip to content

 Other Google Workspace apps are nearby

-Google has some great apps like Docs, Sheets, and Meet, which is a bonus when using Gmail.
-Just be aware that Google Contacts is not HIPAA compliant, and it integrates closely with Gmail.
+Google has some great apps like Docs, Sheets, and Meet, which are a bonus when using Gmail.
+Just be aware that Google Contacts is not HIPAA-compliant and integrates closely with Gmail.

 Google Workspace Apps